Food For Humans

 About me

 I’m Emily.
 A single woman of marrying and childbearing age with no money and no prospects.
-I’m based in Washington, D.C. where I maintain an effusive but elegant lifestyle full of cycling, going to the movies, watching sports, and looking insufferably cool at the farmer’s market.
+I’m a writer, editor, and tote bag enthusiast based in Washington, D.C.
+In my free time, I maintain an effusive but elegant lifestyle full of hiking, going to the movies, watching sports, and being devastatingly cool at the farmer’s market.

 Join the community